ljsztul/aem-dispatcher-docker-ubuntu/README.md

 # AEM Dispatcher Container
-This a basic and simple AEM Dispatcher setup for use the Dispatcher with Docker and in parallel an AEM Publish Instance.
+This a basic and simple AEM Dispatcher setup for use the Dispatcher with Ubuntu with Docker in parallel with an AEM Publish Instance.

 ### Build